 Starting on Sunday 30 September 2018, we began to celebrate the 90th anniversary of the opening of this church.
-Throughout this anniversary year, we have the opportunity to reflect and celebrate what it means to be a member or friend of Holy Name today.
+Throughout the anniversary year, we have the opportunity to reflect and celebrate what it means to be a member or friend of Holy Name today.

-The Parish Council and I hope that our various celebrations will increase our appreciation of the church itself and help our community to continue to grow as a place where all – young or old, married, single or divorced, and whatever their sexuality – are welcomed and cherished.
+The Parish Council and I hope that our various celebrations will increase appreciation of the church itself and help our community to continue to grow as a place where all – young or old, married, single or divorced, and whatever their sexuality – are welcomed and cherished.

 Anniversary Events 2019